dhh1128/codecraft.co/variadic-macros-tricks.md

     date: 2018-03-26 05:40:19
     comment: |
       Hi Daniel,
-      I found this recursive implementation useful in some mocking/unit testing work -- thanks!
+      I found this recursive implementation useful in some mocking/unit testing work &mdash; thanks!
 Wrapped it and some extensions in a ruby generator script for an arbitrary number of arguments here  if it's of any use to anyone else: https://github.com/cormacc/va_args_iterators
   - author: Rune Paamand
     date: 2019-10-01 01:35:40